For women struggling with the heath, weight, and emotional issues of overeating, emotional eating and yo-yo dieting

 Success in accomplishing a lifestyle change is not an easy task.
 It takes work – hard work.
 It takes time.
 Learning to celebrate your successes and forgiving your slips.

-Sharan Tash, the owner of TASH Fitness GETS IT!
+Sharan Tash, the owner of TASH Wellness for Women GETS IT!
 She understands what it’s like to carry around over 300 lbs.
 She understands what it’s like to want to eat the WHOLE pizza, not just a slice.
 She understands what it’s like to have 3 sets of clothes – medium, large and extra-large.
 She understands what it’s like to not be accepted in her profession just because of the way she looks.

 SHE GETS IT!